An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Introduction

 \subsection{Organization and notation}

 This paper is organized as follows.
-To explore the optimality conditions of (\ref{SLR}), the next section introduces a strong $\tau$-stationary point (see Definition \ref{alpha}) and establishes the its relationship with a local/global minimizer (see Theorem \ref{relation1}).
-This relation allows us to solve a stationary equation system (\ref{station}) to acquire a local/global optimal solution of (\ref{SLR}).
-Based on the stationary equation, Section \ref{Section3} proposes our method \FNSLR, an abbreviation for Newton method for SLR, which turns out to have simple algorithmic framework and low computational complexity.
-In Section \ref{Section4}, we establish the convergence results, including the local quadratic convergence and termination with finite steps, of the sequence generated by \FNSLR.
-In Section \ref{Section5}, the superior performance of \FNSLR\ is demonstrated against some of the state-of-the-art solvers on randomly generated and real datasets in high dimensional scenarios.
+To explore the optimality conditions of (\ref{SLR-L2}), the next section introduces the $\tau$-stationary point by Definition \ref{alpha} and establishes its relationships with a local/global minimizer in Theorem \ref{relation1}.
+This $\tau$-stationary point is then equivalently transferred to a system of equations (\ref{equation}).
+Section \ref{Section3} develops the method \NSLR, an abbreviation for Newton method for SLR, which turns out to have a simple algorithmic framework and low computational complexity.
+The global and quadratic convergence properties of the method are then established.
+In Section \ref{Section5}, the superior performance of \NSLR\ is demonstrated against some of the state-of-the-art solvers on randomly generated and real datasets in high dimensional scenarios.
 Concluding remarks are made in the last section.